Xadnem53/OrgaSnismo0/README.md

 # OrgaSnismo0
-Conways game of life writen in C# with monodevelop for Linux
+Conways game of life writen in C# with monodevelop for Linux.